Egypt's new PM says new parliament may change government

 The council took power from President Hosni Mubarak in February, when he was swept from power by mass protests.
 The council currently exercises the powers of the Egyptian president, who appoints the prime minister.

-Saturday, military council member General Mamdouh Shaheen had said that under an interim constitution the new parliament would "not have the powers to withdraw confidence from the current government being formed nor can it dismiss it or choose future members of government."
+On Saturday, military council member General Mamdouh Shaheen had said that under an interim constitution the new parliament would "not have the powers to withdraw confidence from the current government being formed nor can it dismiss it or choose future members of government".

-However, obsevers say it a newly-elected parliament would have the popular legitimacy to challenge that if it chose to.
+However, observers say it a newly-elected parliament would have the popular legitimacy to challenge that if it chose to.

 (Reporting by Tom Perry and Marwa Awad; editing by Philippa Fletcher)